 activity and to drink several glasses of water or other fluid after the physical activity

 To find more information about the Dietary Guidelines for Americans 2015–2020 and to determine the appropriate dietary recommendations for your child’s age, sex,

 and physical activity level, visit the Online Resources page for the links to the

 ChooseMyPlate.gov and 2015–2020 Dietary Guidelines sites.
 Please note that the MyPlate

 plan is designed for people older than age 2 who do not have chronic health conditions.

-Always talk with your child’s health care provider regarding his or her healthy diet
+Always talk with your child’s healthcare provider about his or her healthy diet and